 The MATE3 system display can monitor the GS inverter and other networked OutBack devices.
-From the Home screen, the Inverter "soft" key accesses the screens for monitoring the inverter.
+From the MATE3 Home screen, the Inverter "soft" key accesses the screens for monitoring the inverter.
+(See the MATE3 owner's manual for more information.)

 Inverter Screens